luphysics/PyMODA/README.md

 > :warning: Linux users also need to specify the path to the MATLAB Runtime using a command-line argument (see [command-line arguments](docs/developer-guide.md#command-line-arguments)).

-> Tip: If you experience any problems, check the [Common Issues](docs/common-issues.md) document.

 ## Creating a shortcut

 In the launcher window, press "Create shortcut" to create a shortcut to easily open PyMODA.
 This has different behaviour on different operating systems:

 #### Windows

-A desktop shortcut will be created.
+A desktop shortcut will be created, which launches PyMODA with the current Python interpreter.

+> :warning: The shortcut will need to be recreated if the path to the PyMODA folder is changed, if the folder is renamed, or if the path to the Python interpreter changes.

 #### macOS/Linux

-An alias will be added, which provides the `pymoda` command to launch PyMODA.
-The alias will be added to `~/.bashrc`, and if Zsh is installed, to `~/.zshrc`.
+An alias will be created, which adds the terminal command `pymoda` to launch PyMODA.
+The alias will be added to `~/.bashrc` for Bash, and if Zsh is installed, to `~/.zshrc`.

 > :warning: This will not take effect in currently open shells.
 Open a new terminal to try it out.